That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 Pros of Hueman

-Hueman is an SEO-friendly theme created by a French developer.
+Hueman is an SEO-friendly theme that was created by a French developer.

 Cons of Hueman

-This magazine-blog theme is less widespread than its competitors, but is beloved for its unique structure.
+This blog-magazine theme is less common than its competitors, but appreciated for its unique structure.

 Pros of Voice

-Voice is a very lightweight theme, so it can do wonders for your page loading time.
+Voice is a very lightweight theme, so it can be a real 'plus' for your page loading times.

 Cons of Voice